 But don’t worry about this for now – whichever entry-level hosting you choose from those discussed below, you can also register your domain with them at the same time during the signup process and kill two birds with one stone.
 If you do this with Bluehost or InMotion they register your domain for free for the first year; Siteground don’t offer this though, so you have to pay an additional 15 USD for the domain with them (or do it separately with another registrar such as Namecheap)

 So how do you choose your web hosting?

-Well, looking back I have to say I spent a ridiculous amount of time on this (completely unnecessarily) reading around loads & loads of webmaster forums and blogging blogs etc to try and make an informed decision.
+Well, looking back I have to say I spent a ridiculous amount of time on this question, completely unnecessarily reading around loads & loads of webmaster forums and blogging blogs etc to try and make an informed decision.
 To save you doing the same, here’s what I basically learned about it all:

 There are loads of web hosting companies out there, with a range of types of hosting.
 All you need to get started is a basic shared hosting plan.
 Shared hosting means your site is hosted on a server with a whole bunch of other random sites, each requiring just a small slice of the server’s capacity.
 The more you pay, the more of that capacity you get; generally you can just start with the cheapest and should you outgrow it your hosting provider will make you upgrade when the time comes.

 There are also dedicated private servers available and VPS (virtual private server) options, but you definitely don’t need these to start with and for the vast majority of travel blogs you never will.
 But what you might want to eventually progress to is ‘managed WordPress hosting’ like WP Engine; this is basically a fancy version of shared hosting, where every site they host is exclusively WordPress meaning they can optimise their servers specifically for the best possible WordPress performance (it’s significantly more expensive, but you get what you pay for – it’s loads faster, and better regarding security & backups etc)